Quansight-Labs/free-threaded-compatibility/docs/profiling.md

 and [stack
 chart](https://profiler.firefox.com/docs/#/./guide-ui-tour-panels?id=the-stack-chart)
 panels.
-The former allows identifying calls that are particularly expensive while the latter allows visualization how the call stack changes with time.
+The former allows identifying calls that are particularly expensive while the latter allows visualization of how the call stack changes with time.

-See [the documentation](https://profiler.firefox.com/docs/#/) for more details about how to use the interface.
+See [the Firefox profiler documentation](https://profiler.firefox.com/docs/#/) for more details about how to use the interface.

 Note that by default, you will only see information about native